sadrapirhayati/Bead-Pixel-Designer/README.md

 # Bead Pixel Desginer

-A responsive web application for creating and editing grid-based artwork with support for both square and hexagon grids, multiple layers, and advanced customization options.
+A simple ethod responsive web application for creating and editing grid-based artwork with support for both square and hexagon grids, multiple layers, and advanced customization options.

 ![Screenshot of Bead Pixel Designer](screenshot.png)